Lilo Pelekai and Stitch (Experiment 626) | Major Characters | Minor Characters | Stitch! anime | Stitch & Ai

 An experiment duo who were designed for different purposes.
 Yin is a female teal octopus/squid-like experiment who sprays water at high pressures.
 Yang is a male orange-red weasel/lizard-like experiment who shoots lava.
 Their "one true place" are using their abilities together to create a whole new island.

 - Fire/Water Juxtaposition: Well, more like "Lava/Water Juxtaposition" in their case.
 The majority of their debut episode sets them up that they must never meet or the elemental clash would cause a deadly reaction, but it turns out Opposites Attract and their powers combined can create new landforms.
-Given that the franchise takes place in Hawaii, this could very well be a reference to the legend of Pele and Na'maka in Hawaiian mythology.
+Given that the franchise takes place in Hawaii, this could very well be a reference to the legend of Pele and Na'maka in Pacific Mythology.

 - Lady Looks Like a Dude: Yin gets referred to as a male by Lilo throughout the experiment's debut, even though Yin is female.

 - Pink Girl, Blue Boy: Inverted; Yin is bluish while Yang is reddish.
 Justified considering their names.